-Afterwards, the “commandos” called 2 local police officers in blue shirts, who arrived with a police van that was closed and had no windows.
+Afterwards, the officers called 2 local police officers in blue shirts, who arrived with a police van that was closed and had no windows.
 These officers transported the families to a police station.
 People had problems breathing inside the van due to lack of ventilation.
 The police were driving very fast, and some of the family members were vomiting.
 The drive took about 40 minutes.

 At the police station, the father of one family clearly stated that he and his whole family wanted to apply for asylum in Croatia and asked the officers to call the UNHCR for the assistance with the asylum procedure.
 But the police did not call UNHCR, they only took photos of all family members and wrote down their names.
 Then, the police told the families that asylum was not a problem for them and asked them to wait for transportation to a Croatian asylum accommodation center.
 The families were locked in a small room while waiting at the police station:

 We got closed in the police station, in a very small room, and I could not breathe there and I was vomiting.
 I asked the police to open the door but they took batons and started hitting it.
-She [a police officer] said that only if you need a toilet, she would open the door. (quote from the 9 year old daughter).
+She [a police officer] said that only if you need a toilet, she would open the door.

 After a few hours, the families were told to get into a van, for their transportation to the camp.
 But the van stopped after a few hours of driving close to the official border check-point in Velika Kladuša (BiH) instead of the Croatian asylum accommodation center.
 The police told all the people to get out of the van and then smashed their phones with batons).
 Then the officers started pushing the families towards the Bosnian land and physically attacking them.